 The benefits resulting from the PanEarth sustainability programme have been immense.
 While setting benchmarks for environmental efforts, PanEarth also works closely with several community organisations and contributes to social causes ranging from hunger relief and muscular dystrophy, to autism and AIDS.
 It also supports programmes for the elderly and disadvantaged children through fundraising and volunteer activities.

-In our continuing ambition to globalise our green efforts, we opened Singapore’s iconic, award-winning green hotel PARKROYAL on Pickering in 2013.
+In our continuing ambition to globalise our green efforts, we opened Singapore’s iconic, award-winning green hotel PARKROYAL COLLECTION Pickering in 2013.
 Featuring a unique hotel-in- a-garden concept, this hotel seamlessly blends environmental principles with elements of nature throughout the property with innovative sustainability features such as:

 - 15,000 square metres of lush greenery which constitutes more than twice the hotel's total land area